 MRS = Mean Relevancy Score

-Finally, items with a mean relevancy score of 2.44 or higher and a relevancy weightage greater than 0.80 were retained for item analysis (Bellagi et al., 2022).
-In this way, a total 94 items were found to be most relevant by the experts and selected for further analysis.
+Finally, items with a mean relevancy score of 2.44 or higher and a relevancy weightage greater than 0.80 were retained for the item analysis (Bellagi et al., 2022).
+In this way, 94 items were found to be the most relevant by the experts and selected for further analysis.

 Item Analysis

-Based on the relevancy scores, 94 items were considered appropriate for field testing.
-The selected 94 statements were administered to 30 farmers of the sampled area.
-Responses were scored dichotomously (1 = correct, 0 = incorrect), and each respondent’s total knowledge score was calculated as the sum of correct responses.
+Based on the relevance scores, 94 items were considered appropriate for field testing.
+The selected 94 statements were administered to 30 farmers in the sampled area.
+Responses were scored dichotomously (1 = correct, 0 = incorrect), and each respondent’s total knowledge score was calculated as the sum of the correct responses.
 Thus, the range of obtainable score was 0-94.

 Difficulty Index and Discrimination Index

-Item analysis was performed using both the difficulty index and the discrimination index.
-These indices provide valuable insights into each item's effectiveness: the difficulty index reflects how challenging an item is, while the discrimination index indicates how well an item distinguishes between more knowledgeable and less knowledgeable farmers.
-After computing the scores for all 30 respondents, their scores were ranked in descending order and grouped into six equal categories (G1 to G6), with five respondents in each group.
-To calculate the discrimination index, only the extreme groups, G1 and G2 (high scorers) and G5 and G6 (low scorers) were used, while the middle two groups (G3 and G4) were excluded from the analysis.
+Item analysis was performed using both the difficulty and discrimination indices.
+These indices provide valuable insights into the effectiveness of each item: the difficulty index reflects how challenging an item is, whereas the discrimination index indicates how well an item distinguishes between more knowledgeable and less knowledgeable farmers.
+After computing the scores for all 30 respondents, their scores were ranked in descending order and grouped into six equal categories (G1–G6), with five respondents in each group.
+To calculate the discrimination index, only the extreme groups, G1 and G2 (high scorers) and G5 and G6 (low scorers), were used, while the middle two groups (G3 and G4) were excluded from the analysis.

-Difficulty index was measured in terms of percentage of correct responses obtained for a particular question.
-This was calculated by using the formula:
+Difficulty index was measured in terms of the percentage of correct responses obtained for a particular question.
+This was calculated using the following formula:

 Pi = niNiX 100